tutao/tutanota/doc/BUILDING.md

 5. Create a keystore if you don't have one: `keytool -genkey -noprompt -keystore MyKeystore.jks -alias tutaKey -keyalg RSA -keysize 2048 -validity 10000 -deststoretype pkcs12 -storepass CHANGEME -keypass CHANGEME -dname "CN=com.example"`
 6. run `APK_SIGN_ALIAS="tutaKey" APK_SIGN_STORE='MyKeystore.jks' APK_SIGN_STORE_PASS="CHANGEME" APK_SIGN_KEY_PASS="CHANGEME" node android`
 7. Install the app on your device: `adb install -r <path-to-apk>` (path as printed by the build script)

+## Building and running your own Tutanota Desktop client

+Keep in mind that your own build of Tutanota Desktop will not update automatically.

+### Pre-requisites:
+* An up-to-date version of Git is installed.
+* An up-to-date version of Node.js is installed

+### Preparations:
+0. Open a terminal.
+1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`.
+2. Switch into the Tutanota directory: `cd tutanota`
+3. Checkout the latest web release tag: `git checkout tutanota-release-xxx`
+4. Run `npm install` to install dependencies.

+### Build:
+Linux: `node dist -l --custom-release`
+Windows: `node dist -w --custom-release`
+MacOs: `node dist -m --custom-release`

+The client will be in `build/desktop/`
+Note that you can add `--unpacked` to the build command to skip the packaging of the installer.
+This will yield a directory containing the client that can be run without installation.